Asphalt: A waterproofing agent applied to other roofing materials during the manufacturer process.

 Three-tab shingle: A single-layer shingle having three tabs.

-Underlayment: A layer of asphalt-saturated felt (sometimes referred to as tar paper) which is laid down on a bare deck before shingles are installed to provide additional protection for the deck.
+Roofing Underlayment: A layer of asphalt-saturated felt (sometimes referred to as tar paper) which is laid down on a bare deck before shingles are installed to provide additional protection for the deck.
+Synthetic underlayment helps repel moisture and provides protection against water infiltration.
+Synthetic underlayment is becoming a popular material choice over felt due to proven water-resistance performance and long-lasting durability.

-Valley: The internal angle formed by the intersection of two sloping roof planes to provide water runoff.
+Roof Valley: The V-shaped intersection between two sloping roofs joining at an angle to provide water runoff.

 Vent: Any outlet for air that protrudes through the roof deck, such as a pipe or stack.
 Any device installed on the roof, gable or soffit for the purpose of ventilating the underside of the roof deck.